furiouspuppy/Dota2_Bots/README.md

 5v5 all pick with a player at radiant top slot (position 1)

 5v5 all pick with 2 players in radiant slot 1 and 2

-The hero_selection-mode.lua files are in the folder.
-You must rename the desired file to hero_selection.lua!
-Otherwise just add a bot I support to your favorite hero select file and away you go.

 ##Important Info
 I am playing within the default modes that we have the option of overwriting for now.
 This has it's limitations and my bots still fall victim to the decision making of the default bot code quite often.
 Pretty sure Meepo thinks he's Sterling Archer... only there are 5 of him...
 Oh and occasionally 1 clone will buy in by himself without meepo prime or his fellow clones!
 Guess the devs hadn't thought about Meepo yet in the default bot code.